Vsaicharan012/spell-checker/README.md

-# Spelling and Grammar Checker
+# Spelling and Grammar Checker app
 ## Overview
 This is a Spelling and Grammar Checker built using Python, Flask, NLTK, and the LanguageTool library.
 It can correct spelling and grammatical errors in a given text.
 The application provides both a console-based interface and a web-based UI for user interaction.